Robloxify69/UGC-Sniper/README.md

 ## Features
 * Buying the free limited
-* Searching 24/7 to see if its on sale
+* Searching 24/7 to see if its on sale (Must leave pc open so it works)
 * Easy to use
 * Lightweight
 * Rebuys when failed buying